holydiver71/kollector-scum/musiccollectorplan2.md

 - Produce and maintain documentation throughout development of this app
 - Add comments for all classes and methods.
 - Swagger documentation to be produced as appropriate
+- tick off steps and phases in this plan when completed.

 ## Technology Stack
 - **Backend**: C# .NET 8 Web API (following Microsoft coding standards)